mkazuyuki/docs/iSCSI-cluster.md

     - [Replace]
       - select *genw-remote-node.pl* > [Open] > [Yes]
     - [Edit]
-      - write $VMNAME1 as VM name of node-t1 in the esx01 inventory
+      - write $VMNAME1 as VM name *iscsi1* in the esxi1 inventory
-      - write $VMNAME2 as VM name of node-t2 in the esx02 inventory
+      - write $VMNAME2 as VM name *iscsi2* in the esxi2 inventory
-      - write $VMIP1 as IP address for node-t1
+      - write $VMIP1 as IP address for iscsi1
-      - write $VMIP2 as IP address for node-t2
+      - write $VMIP2 as IP address for iscsi2
-      - write $VMK1 as IP address for esxi01
+      - write $VMK1 as IP address for esxi1 which accessible from iscsi1
-      - write $VMK2 as IP address for esxi02
+      - write $VMK2 as IP address for esxi2 which accessible from iscsi2
     - input */opt/nec/clusterpro/log/genw-remote-node.log* as [Log Output Paht] > check [Rotate Log]
     - [Next]
   - [Recovery Action] section